 \end{itemize}

-The utilization of the loss function based approach can prove advantageous in certain scenarios, particularly in the context of multi-label classification tasks that involve hierarchical relationships, as it offers numerous benefits.
+The utilization of the loss function approach can prove advantageous in certain scenarios, particularly in the context of multi-label classification tasks that involve hierarchical relationships, as it offers numerous benefits:

 \begin{itemize}

-\item \textbf{Emphasis on error minimization:} The loss values represent the difference between the predictions made by the model and the actual labels provided as ground-truth.
+\item \textbf{Emphasis on error minimization:} The loss values represent the difference between the predictions made by the model and the actual labels provided as ground truth.
 Incorporating parent class loss values into child class loss calculations aims to minimize errors throughout the hierarchy, thereby assuring accurate predictions for both parent and child classes.

 \item \textbf{Enhanced gradient propagation:} During the training of deep learning models, the model parameters are updated by backpropagating gradients through layers.
 Incorporating the loss values of the parent class through the calculation of the loss for the child class improves the connections between the parent and child classes with respect to the propagation of gradients.
 This may lead to more effective acquisition of hierarchical associations and expedited convergence in the course of training.